Guitar showmanship: Spinal Tap

-Christopher Guest, portraying lead guitarist Nigel Tufnel of the band Spinal Tap in the film This is Spinal Tap, is shown playing one guitar while playing another with his foot in both a display and parody of guitar showmanship.
+Christopher Guest, portraying lead guitarist Nigel Tufnel of the band Spın̈al Tap in the film This Is Spın̈al Tap, is shown playing one guitar while playing another with his foot in both a display and parody of guitar showmanship.
 Parodying Jimmy Page, Tufnel also plays his guitar using a violin, not the bow, but the instrument itself, drawing one stringed instrument across another.
 When performing live as Tufnel with Spinal Tap, Guest's solos were also known to include playing the guitar with his foot while juggling and playing the guitar from a distance using thrown horseshoes.

 Stevie Ray Vaughan

 Stevie Ray Vaughan was known for his aggressive approach to the guitar; he would play his guitar behind his back whilst singing often during his song "Texas Flood".
 He also would play behind his head and with his teeth, techniques he undoubtedly was influenced to use by his heroes like Jimi Hendrix.